CMSgov/ab2d-website/_pages/support.md

 {% endcapture %}

 {% capture a5AccordionContent %}
-<p>What is the <a href="https://www.federalregister.gov/documents/2019/04/16/2019-06822/medicare-and-medicaid-programs-policy-and-technical-changes-to-the-medicare-advantage-medicare#page-15745" target="_blank">final rule?</a></p>
+<p>What is the <a href="https://www.federalregister.gov/documents/2019/04/16/2019-06822/medicare-and-medicaid-programs-policy-and-technical-changes-to-the-medicare-advantage-medicare#page-15745" target="_blank" rel="noopener">final rule?</a></p>

 <p>
     AB2D evaluates the data elements provided to PDP sponsors based on how well they support the permitted uses.
 Any proposed changes would be established through rulemaking.
 If you have any feedback, please email <a href="mailto:ab2d@cms.hhs.gov">ab2d@cms.hhs.gov</a>.